How to: Query a Database by Using LINQ (Visual Basic)

 The following example shows how to create a new application that performs queries against a SQL Server database.

 The examples in this topic use the Northwind sample database.
-If you do not have the Northwind sample database on your development computer, you can download it from the Microsoft Download Center Web site.
+If you do not have this database on your development computer, you can download it from the Microsoft Download Center.
 For instructions, see Downloading Sample Databases.

 Your computer might show different names or locations for some of the Visual Studio user interface elements in the following instructions.
 The Visual Studio edition that you have and the settings that you use determine these elements.
 For more information, see Personalizing the IDE.